baartzr/actionmail/OAUTH_TROUBLESHOOTING.md

 # OAuth Sign-In Troubleshooting

-## Error: "Access blocked: InboxIQ's request is invalid"
+## Error: "Access blocked: doMail's request is invalid"

 This error indicates a mismatch between your app's OAuth configuration and Google Cloud Console settings.